 Fetal descent begins during active phase of the first stage of labor.
 Lack of descent with effective contractions may be a sign of CPD or obstruction.
 During abdominal examination, you should assess fetal descent in terms of fifths of fetal head palpable above the symphysis pubis.
-During vaginal examination, you should also assess fetal station - where the largest diameter assess fetal station - where the largest diamer of the presenting part is in relation to the woman's ischial spines.
+During vaginal examination, you should also assess fetal station - where the largest diameter of the presenting part is in relation to the woman's ischial spines.